dxoverdy/Alpha2MQTT/README.md

 Communication with Alpha2MQTT is via MQTT and can be driven by home integration solutions such as [Home Assistant](https://www.home-assistant.io/), [Node-Red](https://nodered.org/) and anything else which is MQTT compatible.

-It's designed to run on an ESP8266 microcontroller (it was developed on a Wemos D1 mini) with a TTL to RS485 module such as the MAX3485.
+It's designed to run on an ESP8266 or ESP32 microcontroller (it was developed on a Wemos D1 mini) with a TTL to RS485 module such as the MAX3485.

 Alpha2MQTT honours 1.23 AlphaESS Modbus documentation: